 - 1. A Fumigation Management Plan must be written for all fumigations prior to actual treatment (see Section 11). - 2.
 A fumigation zone must be established as per Section 7, FUMIGATION ZONE REQUIREMENTS. - 3.
-Carefully seal and place fumigation warning placards at conspicuous points on the enclosure and along the fumigation zone perimeter as per Section 10, PLACARDING OF FUMIGATION AREAS. - 4.
-Wear appropriate respiratory protection while handling Phostoxin® as per the instructions outlined in Section 6, RESPIRATORY PROTECTION.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn. - 5.
-Excellent results may be attained in the treatment of small enclosures since it is often possible to control the temperature during fumigation and also to make the enclosure virtually gas tight.
+Carefully seal and place fumigation warning placards at conspicuous points on the enclosure and along the fumigation zone perimeter as per Section 10, PLACARDING OF FUMIGATION ARERAS. - 4.
+Wear appropriate respiratory protection while handling Gastoxin® as per the instructions outlined in Section 6, RESPIRATORY PROTECTION.

+5. Excellent results may be attained in the treatment of small enclosures since it is often possible to control the temperature during fumigation and also to make the enclosure virtually gas tight.
 Take care not to overdose during these fumigations.
-A single Phostoxin® pellet will treat a space of from 0.04 0.28 m3 (1.4 to 10 cubic feet).
-[From 0.19 1.42 m3 (6.9 to 50 cubic feet) may be fumigated with a single Phostoxin® tablet].
+A single GASTOXIN® pellet will treat a space of from 0.04 - 0.28 m3 (1.4 to 10 cubic feet).
+[From 0.19 - 1.42 m3 (6.9 to 50 cubic feet) may be fumigated with a single GASTOXIN® tablet].